Your Memphis warehouse runs three shifts and BambooHR thinks everyone works nine to five

 How to choose a developer in Memphis

 Hire a partner who has built HR or payroll software for hourly, shift-based labor, not just salaried offices.
 Ask how they compute a night differential with overtime and how they handle a peak bulk onboarding.
 The Memphis operations that respect proven work want to see that logic shipped before.
-Pair the HR work with your project management software, field service management software, and business intelligence dashboards roadmap so labor data feeds scheduling and reporting from one source.
+Pair the HR work with your project management software, field service management software, and business intelligence (BI) dashboards roadmap so labor data feeds scheduling and reporting from one source.

 - !They have only built HR tools for salaried offices; ask what shift-differential payroll they have shipped